run-llama/llama_index/docs/guides/tutorials/fullstack_with_delphic.md

 6. Enter the required information for the new user, such as username and password.
 Click “Save” to create the user.
 7. To grant the new user additional permissions or make them a superuser, click on their username in the user list, scroll down to the “Permissions” section, and configure their permissions accordingly.
 Save your changes.

-## Create Collections and Query Documents

-Checkout a brief demo of how to use the application [here on Youtube](https://www.youtube.com/watch?v=UvFPnMWODrE).